-1. The strategic orientation, which evaluates the independence, expertise and composition of the board of directors and ensures that the board acts in the interests of all shareholders and other stakeholders and that it is able to act as an effective counterweight to management,

-2. An audit committee and an evaluation of the independence of the auditors in order to avoid conflicts of interest,

-3. Transparency around the remuneration of senior managers, enabling managers and the remuneration committee to be held to account by the shareholders, to align the interests of senior management with those of the shareholders, and to focus on long-term performance,

-4. The share capital to ensure that all the shareholders have equal voting rights,
+- 1. The strategic orientation, which evaluates the independence, expertise and composition of the board of directors and ensures that the board acts in the interests of all shareholders and other stakeholders and that it is able to act as an effective counterweight to management, - 2.
+An audit committee and an evaluation of the independence of the auditors in order to avoid conflicts of interest, - 3.
+Transparency around the remuneration of senior managers, enabling managers and the remuneration committee to be held to account by the shareholders, to align the interests of senior management with those of the shareholders, and to focus on long-term performance, - 4.
+The share capital to ensure that all the shareholders have equal voting rights, - 5.
+Financial conduct and transparency.

-The sub-fund seeks to invest at least 75% of its total net assets in investments which have environmental and social characteristics, of which a minimum of 10% will consist of sustainable investments.
-A maximum of 25% of the total net assets of the sub-fund may be allocated to other assets as defined below.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.